iemejia/formation-bigdata/README.md

 # Part 3 (Spark)

 You will need a recent Linux installation.
-You can install a VM with Ubuntu >= 18.04 (available in the class) or use the lab computers (if you choose this route pay attention to paths that are unreadable in the machine in particular the one where you install the project).
+You can install a VM with Ubuntu >= 20.04 (available in the class) or use the lab computers (if you use the lab computers pay attention to paths that are unreadable in the machine in particular the one where you install the project).

 ## Environment setup